DisCPP/DisCPP/Readme.md

 The [development branch](https://github.com/DisCPP/DisCPP/tree/development) will have the newest features and might even be faster, or more stable.

+## State
+Library is discontinued.
+Due to Discord's lack of communication and out-of-touch attitude towards library developers, this library is no longer being maintained.
+Recommended alternative is [DPP](https://github.com/brainboxdotcc/DPP).

 ## What makes DisC++ different?
 * Low memory usage.
 * Even though its very memory optimized, it doesn't loose any readability, usability or features.